EpistasisLab/tpot/docs_sources/examples/Boston_Example.md

 tpot.export('tpot_boston_pipeline.py')
 ```

-Running this code should discover a pipeline that achieves about 12.77 mean squared error (MSE).
+Running this code should discover a pipeline that achieves at least 12.77 mean squared error (MSE).

 For details on how the `fit()`, `score()` and `export()` functions work, see the [usage documentation](/using/).